Exceptional M-brane sigma models and $\eta$-symbols: Double sigma model

-Since $\EE^I$ is obtained by acting a generalized diffeomorphism to a generalized vector $\bar{\EE}^I$, $\EE^I$ also transforms as a generalized vector.
+Since $\EE^I$ is obtained by acting a generalized diffeomorphism on a generalized vector $\bar{\EE}^I$, $\EE^I$ also transforms as a generalized vector.
 Such behavior of $\EE^I$ is ensured as long as $F_{ij}$ transforms (like the $B$-field) as

 under an infinitesimal diffeomorphism.
-It should be also noted that $\EE^I$ is a null generalized vector; $\eta_{IJ}\,\EE^I\,\EE^J=0$.
-Assuming the null property, our parameterization
+It should also be noted that $\EE^I$ is a null generalized vector; $\eta_{IJ}\,\EE^I\,\EE^J=0$.
+Assuming the null property, our parameterization \eqref{eq:E-parameterization} is the most general parameterization up to duality rotations.